Insurance giants and startups alike are attempting to use blockchain technology to prevent insurance fraud, digitally track medical records, and more.

 A proposed counter-fraud blockchain implementation.
 Source: IBM

-Introducing this type of technology would take an enormous level of coordination between insurers to implement.
-But a blockchain-based effort to counter fraud could begin with the sharing of fraudulent claims to help identify patterns of bad behavior.
+A blockchain-based effort to counter fraud could begin with the sharing of fraudulent claims to help identify patterns of bad behavior.
 That would give insurers 3 key benefits:

-- Eliminate double-booking, or processing multiple claims from the same accident
+- Eliminating double-booking, or processing multiple claims from the same accident

-- Establish ownership through digital certificates, reducing counterfeiting
+- Establishing ownership through digital certificates and reducing counterfeiting

-- Reduce premium diversion, for example, in the case of unlicensed brokers selling insurance and pocketing premiums
+- Reducing premium diversion, for example, in the case of unlicensed brokers selling insurance and pocketing premiums

 Less fraud in insurance translates directly to higher margins for insurance companies, which can lead to cheaper premiums for consumers.

 Insurance fraud is one of the bugbears of the industry, leading to higher premiums and worse coverage for consumers.
-Combating fraud is one of the most compelling use-cases of the blockchain, which can provide insurers and insurees a permanent audit trail that can be used to evaluate claims.
+Combating fraud is one of the most compelling use-cases for blockchain technology, which can provide insurers and insureds a permanent audit trail that can be used to evaluate claims.

 But an insurance audit trail isn’t just useful for preventing fraud.
 It can bring automation and efficiency to the claims processing system, which we’re seeing companies experiment with in the property and casualty insurance space.